 With physical events not taking place this year, how have we faired online?

-On 12 November we brought together a panel to share their experiences, good and bad, with the aim of bringing some best practice learnings together.
+We brought together a panel to share their experiences, good and bad, with the aim of bringing some best practice learnings together.

 While it’s been encouraging to witness the agility with which membership organisations have responded to ‘the new normal’, moving live events online has not been without difficulty.

 Front of mind for many has been the financial implications of going digital.
 Is it appropriate to charge members to attend online events?
 How can you still offer value to members?
 How can you secure sponsorship?